nathmo/PlantSensor/README.md

 - fix 12V trace that is too thin
 - add snubber circuit on the mosfet (or ZFS diode)
 - check current of the buck converter in low power mode

+## firmware
+whenever the CPU come out of the sleep mode one of the following action should be performed :

+mode 1)
+read the config
+read the sensors specified in the config take the decision to turn on or off the mosfet if the condition set in the config are set take the decision to display the data as specified in the config send the data to a server if set in the config retreive config update from the server if any and update own config or pass it to the next node

+mode 2)
+just transmit to any exit node the data passed uppon applie the insctruction if we are the destination node

+comming out of sleep mode are set in the config
+- button action
+- timer
+- LoRa event

+which system they trigger should also be specified in the config